-Manuscript received online 24 July 2020, revised and accepted 23 August 2020
+Manuscript Received online 7/24/2020, Accepted 8/23/2020

 The control of a non-linear jacketed Continuous Stirred Tank Reactor (CSTR) with steady-state multiplicity is challenging due to its unstable nature.
 Generally, CSTR is operated near/at unstable equilibrium nodes, which decides the optimal productivity of the process.
 In this paper, a neural-estimator based non-linear control structure is developed for a CSTR possessing multiplicity.
 A Neuro-estimator based on feed-forward neural network has been designed to estimate the reactor concentration, which is often an imprecisely known parameter of the CSTR.
 We integrate the Neuro-estimator with a generic model controller (GMC) to develop a Neuro-GMC structure which utilizes the concentration estimated by the Neuro-estimator.
-Both servo and regulatory studies are performed to assess the effectiveness of the Neuro-GMC in controlling the reactor.
-Two additional control schemes, namely an extended Internal Model Control (IMC) and a standard PI controller, are designed to compare performance of the designed Neuro-GMC.
+Both servo and regulatory studiesare performed to assess the effectiveness of the Neuro-GMC in controlling the reactor.
+Two additional control schemes, namely an extended Internal Model Control (IMC) and a standard PI controller, are designed compare performance of the designed Neuro-GMC.
 Simulation results highlight that even in the presence of process-model mismatch, the Neuro-GMC yields better tracking and disturbance rejection characteristics.

-Keywords: Advanced process control, Neuro-estimator, GMC, IMC, CSTR.
+Keywords: Advanced process control, neuro-estimator, GMC, IMC, CSTR one requires exact knowledge of the system dynamics, which is often difficult to ascertain.